|Licences and Costs

 5 Special Fish Harvest Licences for Walleye (Class A), Walleye (Class B) and Walleye (Class C) are available only through a draw, see Draws for Special Fish Harvest Licence.

-Lost/destroyed licences – licences purchased at a licence issuer can be reprinted at any licence issuer for a $2.00 fee.
-Licences purchased online can be reprinted online at no charge.
+Lost/destroyed licences – all purchased licences can be reprinted either at a licence issuer for a $2.00 fee or online at no charge.

-Lost/destroyed tags – Tags issued by a licence issuer can be reprinted at any licence issuer for a $4.00 fee.
-A replacement tag(s) for a licence purchased online can be replaced at no charge.
-You are required to bring your licence to a district office.
-In both cases you must complete a statutory declaration to authorize the replacement at a Fish and Wildlife office.
+Lost/destroyed tags – You are required to bring your licence and complete a statutory declaration to authorize the replacement at a Fish and Wildlife office.

 Recreational Licensing System